wazuh/wazuh-documentation/source/user-manual/securing-wazuh/index.rst

 Securing Wazuh
 ===============

-This document will give instructions to secure your Wazuh deployments.
+This document includes instructions to secure your Wazuh deployments.
+To change the internal users passwords, select an option according to your Wazuh installation and follow the instructions.

     .. toctree::
         :maxdepth: 1